ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 #### Transfer Helper Functions {#transfer-helpers}

-These functions implement operations that help when transferring or managing tokens.
+These functions implement operations that are part of transferring or managing tokens.

 ```python